 Whitelisting Search Bots

 Whitelisting these user agents ensures that anything claiming to be a major search engine is allowed open access.
-The downside is that user-agent strings are easily spoofed, so a bad bot could crawl along and say, “hey look, I’m teh Googlebot!” and the whitelist would grant access.
-It is possible to verify the true identity of each bot, but as X3M explains in the comments, doing so consumes significant resources and could overload the server.
+The downside is that user-agent strings are easily spoofed, so a bad bot could crawl along and say, “Hey look, I’m teh Googlebot!” and the whitelist would grant access.
+It is possible to verify the true identity of each bot, but doing so consumes significant resources and could overload the server.
 Avoiding that scenario, the Blackhole errs on the side of caution: it’s better to allow a few spoofs than to block any of the major search engines.

 License and Disclaimer

-The Perishable Press Blackhole is released under GNU General Public License.
-Check the Creative Commons for a summary and/or see the Blackhole source code for additional information.
-Also note that by downloading the Blackhole, you agree to accept full responsibility for its use.
+Blackhole for Bad Bots is released under GNU General Public License.
+By downloading the Blackhole, you agree to accept full responsibility for its use.
 In no way shall the author be held accountable for anything that happens after the file has been downloaded.

 Here you can download the current version of the Blackhole: